 IT COMES AT NIGHT is on an very limited release in the UK (most cinema screens are filled with sequels and glorified toy adverts right now), but I recommend you catch it before it disappears.
-And it would be great if you’d pick up a copy of THE COST OF LIVING too.
-Apologies for the obligatory plug, but it’s available as an ebook for 99c/ 99p, or in print as part of LAST OF THE LIVING.
+And it would be great if you’d pick up a copy of THE COST OF LIVING too – it’s free from most eBook retailers.

 Over the years I’ve recommended many films, books, and podcasts.
 You can find a full list of them here.

 A lot of folks find their way to this site from search engines and social media.
 If you’re new here, let me introduce myself – I’m DAVID MOODY, author of dystopian horror and science-fiction.
 I’m best known for the HATER and AUTUMN novels, but you can find all my books here.